NoU2020/nou2020.github.io/README.md

 ## About Me
-I am a junior studying engineering with concentration in computing.
+I am a senior studying engineering with concentration in computing.
 I love learning new technologies and learning about people to better understand the world around me.
 I have worked on several coding, user experience and video game projects.
 Some languages I use include:
 - Python
 - MATLAB
 - Arduino
+- C
 - Go
 - Java